sandervanbree/braintime/README.md

 For TGMs, you may opt to perform the periodicity analysis over either the 2 dimensional matrix itself, or its autocorrelation map.
 Not sure what is better?
 Check out "[should I perform bt_quantify over the TGM itself, or its autocorrelation map?](#should-i-perform-bt_quantify-over-the-tgm-itself-or-its-autocorrelation-map)".

+You also need to specify a range of periodicity frequencies.
+At which rate do you expect periodic patterns in classifier performance to arise?
+Finally, you can choose a reference dimension.
+If you choose > refdimension = clocktime;

 ## Toolbox considerations

 ### Which cutmethod to choose?